BlackZork/mqmgateway/README.md

     make install
     ```

-    You can add -DWITHOUT_TESTS to skip build of unit test executable.
+    You can add -DWITHOUT_TESTS=1 to skip build of unit test executable.

 1. Copy config.template.yml to /etc/modmqttd.yml.